dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2022-01-12-time-on-task-calculation.md

 ---
-title: "How We Measure Business Hours with Time on Task"
+title: "How We Calculate Time on Task, the Business Hours Between Two Dates"
 description: "An overview of how to calculate the Time on Task metric, the number of business hours between two dates, in SQL."
 slug: measuring-business-hours-sql-time-on-task